Spiking control systems for soft robotics: a rhythmic case study in a soft robotic crawler

-\end{small} Further assume\footnote{These are \textit{strictly sufficient} conditions for supercriticality.}: \textbf{(A1')} $100 < \gamma < \frac{\pi_\nd{l}}{6}$ with $600< \pi_\nd{l}< 10^4$; and \textbf{(A2)} $0<\nd{n_f}<\frac{1}{2}\log(2 + \sqrt{3})$.
-Then, the Hopf bifurcation is supercritical. \end{thm} \begin{proof} See \hyperref[subsubsec:proof_equivariant_Hopf]{Appendix I.B}. \end{proof} The symmetric fixed points $\boldsymbol{\mathsf{x}}_{\pm}$ are \textit{locally asymptotically stable}\footnote{Technical details are in the last paragraph of \hyperref[subsubsec:proof_equivariant_Hopf]{Appendix I.B}.} in the parameter regime $0 < \pi_\nd{s} < \pi_\nd{s}^\nd{H}$, where $\pi_\nd{s}^\nd{H}$ is as defined in \eqref{eq:parameter_hopf_1}.
-The equivariant supercritical Hopf bifurcation takes place as the eigenvalues of the Jacobian corresponding to the linearization of the excitable crawler dynamics about $\boldsymbol{\mathsf{x}}_{\pm}$ transition from the strictly negative half-complex plane to the positive half-plane at $\pi_\nd{s} = \pi_\nd{s}^\nd{H}$, making the symmetric fixed points $\boldsymbol{\nd{x}}_\pm$ lose their stability and giving rise to the onset of peristaltic waves of small amplitude in the soft crawler's body.
-Consequently, we refer to the parameter regime $0 < \pi_\nd{s} < \pi_\nd{s}^\nd{H}$ as the \textit{resting regime}, where the excitable crawler asymptotically converges to a fixed point with a null center-of-mass speed regardless of initial condition, remaining at rest after an initial transient.
-Similarly, the \textit{crawling regime} is defined by the values $\pi_\nd{s}>\pi_\nd{s}^\nd{H}$ for which stable closed orbits are found in the excitable crawler dynamics.
+The stability of $\boldsymbol{\nd{x}}_\pm$ is lost in a paired Hopf bifurcation. \begin{thm}[Paired Hopf bifurcation at $\boldsymbol{\nd{x}}_{\pm}$] Consider the closed-loop excitable crawler system \eqref{eq:dimensionless_electromechanical_dynamics_movingFrame} and the bifurcation parameter $\pi_{\nd{s}}$.
+Let Assumption \ref{ass:parameter_ranges} hold and further assume that $\sqrt{\frac{5}{3}}< \gamma < \pi_\nd{l}. $ Then, the fixed points $\boldsymbol{\nd{x}_{\pm}}$ simultaneously undergo a Hopf bifurcation at $\pi_\nd{s} = \pi_\nd{s}^\nd{H}$, with $\pi_\nd{s}^\nd{H}$ as defined in \eqref{eq:parameter_hopf_1}.
+Furthermore, whenever the first Lyapunov coefficient $l_1$ as given in \eqref{eq:l1} satisfies $l_1>0$ (resp., $l_1<0$), the Hopf bifurcation is subcritical (resp., supercritical). \end{thm} \begin{proof} See \hyperref[subsubsec:proof_equivariant_Hopf]{Appendix I.C}. \end{proof} The paired Hopf bifurcation takes place as the eigenvalues of the Jacobian corresponding to the linearization of the excitable crawler dynamics about $\boldsymbol{\mathsf{x}}_{\pm}$ transition from the strictly negative half-complex plane to the positive half-plane at $\pi_\nd{s} = \pi_\nd{s}^\nd{H}$, making the symmetric fixed points $\boldsymbol{\nd{x}}_\pm$ lose their stability.
+We refer to the parameter regime $0 < \pi_\nd{s} < \pi_\nd{s}^\nd{H}$ as the \textit{resting regime}, in the sense that $\boldsymbol{\nd{x}}_\pm$ are locally asymptotically stable and the crawler approaches a rest configuration for initial conditions in a neighborhood of these equilibria.
+Similarly, the \textit{crawling regime} is defined by the values $\pi_\nd{s}$ for which \textit{stable closed orbits} are found in the excitable crawler dynamics.
 Within this regime, the geometry of the crawling gait is tuned by parameter values.
-Additional flexibility in the controller can be achieved by online dynamic adaptation of the sensorimotor control gain $\pi_\nd{s}$, in feedback with the state or using external contextual inputs as driving forces.
+Additional flexibility in the controller can be achieved by online adaptation of the sensorimotor control gain $\pi_\nd{s}$, in feedback with the state or using external contextual inputs as driving forces.
 This would tune the onset of crawling based on the state of the system or external information.
 As the value of the sensorimotor gain $\pi_\nd{s}$ increases beyond $\pi_\nd{s}^\nd{H}$, another bifurcation takes place in the excitable crawler.